 Double points sound awesome in theory, but in practice when the value of a single point is very low, the reward isn’t as remarkable as it sounds.

 This Capital One card helps consumers get value out of all their purchases, especially travel-related ones, with point incentives that provide cash-back for traveling.
 But it isn’t the only card out there that can make that claim.

 With a number of options to choose from, it’s important that every-day shoppers understand their options and what’s important to them.

-To learn about what cards are best for the savvy traveler and more about personal finance, visit Bonsai today.
-We help you find personal financing options to meet the demands of your lifestyle, click here.
+To learn about what cards are best for you, or to learn more about bad credit loans other personal finance products, visit Bonsai today.
+We help you find personal loans with no credit check to meet the demands of your lifestyle, click here.